TheArturthur/CoppermindScraper/Cosmere/Sazed.md

 \-Sazed to Vin answering if Kelsier was a good man[3]

-Sazed served [[Kelsier\|Kelsier]] but did it willingly.
+Sazed served [[Kelsier\|Kelsier]] but did so willingly.
 He got to know Kelsier well and they had several religious and philosophical conversations.
 They tend to talk often of different religions, which Kelsier sometimes used to keep his spirits up.
-Even after Kelsier’s death Sazed believed in him and decided to record his stories.
+Even after Kelsier’s death, Sazed continued to believe in him and decided to record his stories.
 It is implied he knew of his plan to die to become an inspiration to finish with the Lord Ruler.
 From the cognitive realm, Kelsier followed the events and was there with Sazed when he took the power.
 They were united thereafter.

 ### Vin
 Sazed was appointed to coach [[Vin\|Vin]] to play the part of Valette Renoux, a noblewoman.
-He saw that her hair, makeup, and dressing were appropriate.
-During that time, he also offered information on religions to see if Vin would find one interesting.
-He accompanied her to the balls guiding her as much as possible, he also recovered and cared for her after she was severely wounded in Kredik Shaw.
-He did so again after she saved Elend from assassins but ended badly wounded.
+He saw that her hair, makeup, and clothing were appropriate, accompanied her to the balls and guided her as much as possible.
+During this time, he also offered information on religions to see if Vin would find one interesting.
+He recovered and cared for her after she was severely wounded in Kredik Shaw, and did so again after she was badly wounded while saving Elend from assassins.
-Sazed did discourage Vin to meet with Elend; he believed he followed her to annoy his family.
-Though later, he agreed of being wrong and believed him a good man.
+Sazed initially discouraged Vin to meet with Elend, believing that he only followed her to annoy his family.
+He would ultimately change his mind and agreed that his initial assessment was wrong, instead coming to believe Elend was a good man.
 Sazed ended up marrying them just before the fight for Luthadel.
-At the siege of Luthadel, they again joined, this time to discuss the “Deepness” and the research of the Hero of Ages.
-They believed to be the equivalent of their era.
+At the siege of Luthadel, they reconnected, this time to discuss the "Deepness" and the research of the Hero of Ages.
+He would later come to believe that Vin herself might be the Hero of Ages.
-After Sazed lost Tindwyl and his faith, Vin was one of the few that noticed and was concerned about his mental health.
+After Sazed lost Tindwyl and his faith, Vin was one of the few who noticed and was concerned about his mental health.

 ### Elend
-Sazed did not trust [[Elend\|Elend]] in the beginning.
-Though later, he agreed of being wrong and believed him a good man.
+Sazed did not initially trust [[Elend\|Elend]] but later changed his mind and believed him a good man.
 He supported Elend with the law creation and was very vocal on his being a good man, good king and doing the right thing..
 Sazed married him to Vin just before the fight for Luthadel.

  by  Studying with [[Tindwyl\|Tindwyl]]